-Assistant to the City Manager Leeth presented to the Commission the Vision / Goals / History / Existing Conditions for the City Town plan.
+Assistant to the City Manager Leeth presented the Vision / Goals / SWOT Round 2 input and consensus / Focus Area input and consensus for the City Town plan to the Commission.

 The Commission reviewed and discussed the SWOT input to the City Comprehensive Town Plan for 2023 and future years.
+The Commission also gave guidance to staff to schedule the Commercial Development focus area for the October 5, 2022 Planning & Zoning Meeting.

-10. Report / update - City Council items considered at previous City Council meetings and discussion concerning the same - City Manager
+7. Report / update - City Council items considered at previous City Council meetings and discussion concerning the same - City Manager.

-City Manager Hill provided an overview of items considered at the previous City Council Meeting.
+City Manager Hill provided an overview of items considered at the previous City Council meeting.

-11. Chairman Announcements:
+8. Chairman Announcements:

 - A. Advise members to contact City staff to add new or old agenda items. - B. Advise members of pending agenda items: - i.
-September: Town Plan Public Hearing: SWOTS / Vision / Goals - ii.
-September: Town Plan Topic Introduction: Residential / Commercial / Drainage / MuniTract - iii.
+October: Focus Area 1 Intro (Topic TBD'ed) - ii.
+November: Focus Area 1 Public Hearing (Topic TBD'ed) - iii.
 Ordinance to fix the mistaken 2017 B-2 PUD re-zoning of Lots 1701 & 1702 in Block 21, CB 4782E (Lynd Building / Pond Hill Restaurant) by formally re-zoning the lots back to MXD

-12. Adjournment
+9. Adjournment

-Upon a motion made by Commissioner Tan, and a second made by Commissioner Teske, the Planning & Zoning Commission voted six (6) for and none (0) opposed to adjourn the meeting at 9:10 p.m.
+Upon a motion made by Commissioner Stipek, and a second made by Commissioner Fanning, the Planning & Zoning Commission voted seven (7) for and none (0) opposed to adjourn the meeting at 8:03 p.m.
 The motion carried.

-Carla Laws, Chairman Trish Nichols, City Secretary
+Carla Laws, Chairman

+Trish Nichols,

+City Secretary